Faistos Disc or Phaistos Disc 13cm

-The Faistos Disc (also spelled Phaistos Disk, Phaestos Disc) is a disk of fired clay from the Minoan palace of Faistos on the island of Crete, possibly dating to the middle or late Minoan Bronze Age.
+Phaistos Disc: (also spelled Phaistos Disk, Phaestos Disc) is a disk of fired clay from the Minoan palace of Phaistos on the island of Crete, possibly dating to the middle or late Minoan Bronze Age (second millennium B.C.).
 The disk is about 15 cm (5.9 in) in diameter and covered on both sides with a spiral of stamped symbols.
 Its purpose and meaning, and even its original geographical place of manufacture, remain disputed, making it one of the most famous mysteries of archaeology.
 This unique object is now on display at the archaeological museum of Heraklion.
-The disc was discovered in 1908 by the Italian archaeologist Luigi Pernier in the Minoan palace-site of Phaistos, and features 241 tokens, comprising 45 distinct signs, which were apparently made by pressing hieroglyphic "seals" into a disc of soft clay, in a clockwise sequence spiraling toward the center of the disk.